 At Riverside Shutters, we visit you in the comfort of your own home.
 Our Surveyors are fully competent in the art of measuring for Window Shutters and we always double-check our measurements and angles before completion.

 In some cases, our customers measurements have been known to be very accurate and therefore the initial quote is good.
 In other instances, our measurements may come-in less than your measurements, in which case we will offer that discount back to you.

-The Shutter Survey is carried out and measurements taken for whatever style of Shutters you may Choose: whether MDF Shutters or Cedarwood Shutters, our surveyor will measure all points to fix the frames too.
+The Shutter Survey is carried out and measurements taken for whatever style of Plantation Shutters you may choose: whether MDF Shutters or Cedarwood Shutters, our surveyor will measure all points to fix the frames too.
 This includes the small measurements that you may miss-out.
 This can at times be a critical measurement, which is why we always carry-out the accurate survey.
 There are many instances, particularly in older properties, where the wooden sill have ‘drooped’ or the architrave has moved over years.
 We will have to allow for these uneven parts of the window when measuring as this will effect how we fit your Window or Door Shutters.